-Food critics always bang on about Noma, one of the world’s most expensive and exclusive restaurants.
+Food critics always bang on about places inspired by Noma, one of the world’s most expensive and exclusive restaurants.
 Spend a day or two in Copenhagen, however, and you’ll realise that dining out can actually be great value – and it certainly isn’t just for the rich and famous.

 The Danish capital is a scrumptious city where even cheap food is taken extremely seriously.
 Whatever your budget, there are delish meals and snacks just waiting to be devoured.
 Follow these tips and you’ll soon be tucking into some of northern Europe’s tastiest eats on the cheap.
 There’s a map at the bottom of this article highlighting all of the places we recommend.